 We do recognize that some students will need longer term or a more specialized type of care and we have a strong network with area community providers for these services.

-CAPS has suspended in-person appointments in accordance with updated guidelines set forth by the University in light of concerns around COVID-19.
-CAPS continues to provide services to students via Telehealth.
+CAPS provides services to students via Telehealth and on-site appts.
 To initiate services, please contact our front desk staff at (919)-660-1000.